JordieSnipezHD/BlackOps2-DLCS-CFW/README.md

 How to install black ops 2 DLC's on a CFW ( Jailbroken PS3 ) Only for BLES01717!

+To install copy all the PKG files on to usb and install throught install package files on your CFW XMB.

+*If you don't have a usb please don't hesitate to message me on skype for help on how to install them without usb.

 Link to all the DLCS

 1: Revolution DLC: http://zeus.dl.playstation.net/cdn/EP0002/BLES01717_00/wEjkdqdYOibeCxFnQGmoUfVAHZEfqXPEbyNiRWRPAXazRwpFmSFZlAblhdNVsDmJ.pkg